-- The solution returned from What's Best! is not optimal (i.e., there is a solution that yields a better value in the best cell and satisfies all constraints). - An Excel® error appears claiming that a workbook cannot be opened under High Security Level. - ◆ An Excel® error appears referring to "multiple copies of WBA.XLA, WBA.XLAM". - ♦ When I try to close Excel®, an error appears stating, "This workbook is currently referenced by another workbook and cannot be closed". - ♦ The What's Best! menu does not load. - ◆ There are Excel® error codes of #REF! in What's Best! cells. - ♦ What are the system requirements to install What's Best!? - ♦ How do I install What's Best! add-in on my computer? - ♦ Where are the What's Best! add-in files installed on my computer? - What can I do if I receive an error message? - ◆ Can I protect my workbook from viewing? - ♦ How large can my model be? - ♦ How do I fix the "Error Opening File" error message? - How do I fix the "Error in Auto\add: #=5: Invalid procedure or call argument" error message? - ♦ How do I fix the "Error in returning solution in cell..." error message? - When using Function Support, the system seems to hang with the message "Server Busy". - ♦ What Excel® file format should be used? - What 32-bit or 64-bit format should be installed? - Error in Managing Temporary Files? - Error Starting Solving.
+- ♦ The solution returned from What's Best! is not optimal. - An Excel® error appears claiming that a workbook cannot be opened under High Security Level. - ◆ An Excel® error appears referring to "multiple copies of WBA.XLA, WBA.XLAM". - ♦ When I try to close Excel®, an error appears stating, "This workbook is currently referenced by another workbook and cannot be closed". - ♦ The What's Best! menu does not load. - ♦ There are Excel® error codes of #REF! in What's Best! cells. - ♦ What are the system requirements to install What's Best!? - ♦ How do I install What's Best! add-in on my computer? - ♦ Where are the What's Best! add-in files installed on my computer? - ♦ What can I do if I receive an error message? - ♦ Can I protect my workbook from viewing? - ♦ How large can my model be? - ♦ How do I fix the "Error Opening File" error message?

+- ◆ How do I fix the "Error in Auto_add: #=5: Invalid procedure or call argument" error message? - ♦ How do I fix the "Error in returning solution in cell..." error message? - ♦ When using Function Support, the system seems to hang with the message "Server Busy". - ♦ What Excel® file format should be used? - ♦ What 32-bit or 64-bit format should be installed? - ♦ Error in Managing Temporary Files/TEMPFILE? - ♦ Error Starting Solving. - ♦ After installing, the "About What's Best!" shows all 0 in the Library version. - ♦ Menu and Toolbar/Ribbon not functioning. - ♦ Menu and Toolbar/Ribbon not showing after installation. - ♦ There are two Toolbars. - ♦ Some Update functionalities on the Menu, and Toolbar do not work. - ♦ What's Best! can solve a .XLS file format, but not a .XLSX. - ♦ Error 1605 when starting Installation. - ♦ Error 1618 when starting Installation. - ♦ Error Setting Initialization File. - ♦ Automation Error. - ♦ It takes very long to set cells to "Adjustable". - ♦ User's account privileges.

-The solution returned from What's Best! is not optimal (i.e., there is a solution that yields a better value in the best cell and satisfies all constraints).
+The solution returned from What's Best! is not optimal.

-Problem: The model may be incorrectly formulated or, with a nonlinear model, the returned solution may be a local optimum rather than a global optimum.
+Problem: There is a solution that yields a better value in the best cell and satisfies all constraints.
+The model may be incorrectly formulated or, with a nonlinear model, the returned solution may be a local optimum rather than a global optimum.